 The Circle is comprised of twelve Indigenous individuals from all regions of the province.
 In June 2021, the Commission invited Indigenous people across Alberta to submit Expressions of Interest to participate in the Circle.
 Members were chosen through an open competition process.
 In selecting the Circle members, the Commission strove to include people with diverse experience and expertise (including women, 2SLGBTQ+ individuals, and persons with disabilities), from multiple cultural backgrounds, as well as ensuring the Circle would have both urban and rural perspectives.

-The Circle members include: Kelly Benning, Samuel Crowfoot, Justin Gaudet, Janet Gobert, Heidi HeavyShield, Bernadette Iahtail, Nadine McRee, Jo-Anne Packham, Marggo Pariseau, Cindy Provost, Sarah Sinclair, and Rachelle Venne.
+The Circle members include: Kelly Benning, Justin Gaudet, Janet Gobert, Heidi HeavyShield, Bernadette Iahtail, Nadine McRee, Jo-Anne Packham, Cindy Provost, Sarah Sinclair, and Rachelle Venne.

 Circle member biographies

 Justin Gaudet is a member of the Paddle Prairie Métis Settlement, where he was born and raised.
 After high school, Justin spent ten years working in the hospitality industry across the province.
 In 2016, he earned a Bachelor of Management degree from the University of Lethbridge with a specialization in Human Resources.
 In 2018, Justin returned to his home community where he worked as a Consultation Coordinator and then Acting Administrator.
-Since 2019, he has served as the Chief Administrative Officer for the Métis Settlements General Council.
+From 2019-2022, he served as the Chief Administrative Officer for the Métis Settlements General Council.
+Early in 2022, Justin again returned home as Chief Administrative Officer for the Paddle Prairie Métis Settlement.
 Having survived numerous cancer diagnoses throughout his life, Justin has had to adjust to the lingering physical effects of cancer treatment.
 Having first-hand knowledge of what it is to live as an Indigenous person with a disability, Justin is a strong advocate for accessibility and inclusion.